 As a single large application, monolithic architecture can deploy all the services and components at once.
 It is also known as a tightly-coupled architecture since all its components are interconnected and interdependent.
 Here, each component and its associated component is involved to execute code.

 The small and simple businesses or applications find monolithic architecture perfect for all their activities.
 Some of the companies that have used monolithic architecture (before switching to microservices) include Amazon, eBay, PayPal, Netflix, Twitter, etc.

 1. Takes time to start the containers: As a large application, monolithic architecture takes an enormous amount of time for the containers to start, thereby causing delays to all the stakeholders.

-3. Difficulty in scaling the application: The resource requirements for different components can vary between CPU load, memory utilization, etc. Since each component cannot be individually scaled up in the Monolithic architecture, it is required to scale the entire function, which may not always be a favourable situation.
+3. Difficulty in scaling the application: The resource requirements for different components can vary between CPU load, memory utilization, etc. Since each component cannot be individually scaled up in the monolithic architecture, it is required to scale the entire function, which may not always be a favorable situation.

 4. Developing more components within a single performing application becomes challenging: Creating components, such as search & browse, cart & checkout services, etc., would be a challenge since the developers of all the components would need to be coordinated.

 5. Development needs to be re-written every time: It’s difficult to make minor edits in the technology stack, framework, etc. since the developments have to be rewritten to implement these changes.

 With all these concerns under the hood, the complete software development lifecycle consumes more time and enormous efforts in the monolithic architecture.
 This has brought about a novel architecture structure called the microservices architecture.